The person credited with the creation of the first sonnet form is Giacomo Da Lentini, also called Jacopo

 abbaabbacdecde then became the Italian or Petrarchan sonnet.

-were mainly influenced by Petrarch’s sonnets and with a little variation, the form was made popular by
+mainly influenced by Petrarch’s sonnets and with a little variation, the form was made popular by poets

-poets such as Francisco De Quevedo, Iñigo López de Mendoza, Lope de la Vega, and many others.
+such as Francisco De Quevedo, Iñigo López de Mendoza, Lope de la Vega, and many others.
+With the

-With the Spanish sonnet you have two quatrains followed by two tercets, and the rhyme scheme is as
+Spanish sonnet you have two quatrains followed by two tercets, and the rhyme scheme is as follows,

 Later, in the 16th century, William Shakespeare (April 26, 1564 – April 23, 1616) changed the form and